 What causes diabetic retinopathy?

 Diabetes damages blood vessels all over the body.
 The damage to your eyes starts when sugar blocks the tiny blood vessels that go to your retina, causing them to leak fluid or bleed.
-To make up for these blocked blood vessels, your eyes then grow new blood vessels that don’t work well.
+To make up for these blocked blood vessels, your eyes then grow new blood vessels that do not work well.
 These new blood vessels can leak or bleed easily.